thomasaull/KickstartProfile/README.md

 - Move everything else to `/`
 - Make sure to include hidden files!

 Install ProcessWire as usual (don’t forget to pick the site profile).
+Note: There seems to be a problem when picking `utf8mb4` in the database settings, maybe use `utf8` instead.

 - create .gitkeep in site/assets/ cache, files, logs, sessions
 ```